Datenlord1510/discord-predb/README.md

 - Run main.py

-In case you are **not** interested in releases for the Windows or Nintendo Switch platform, simply remove the platform from "relevant_categories" in the config.ini file.
 If you messed up the configuration file, simply run "create_default_config.py" to create a new one!

 ## Example